By the IELTS 9 Team··8 min read

 In some countries, yes.
 Bangladesh fully discontinued paper-based IELTS in February 2026, and other countries are scaling back paper test dates.
 However, paper-based testing remains available in many countries, particularly in regions with limited digital infrastructure.

 The direction is clear: computer-delivered IELTS is becoming the default.
+The Academic vs General Training distinction is unchanged — see our IELTS Academic vs General Training 2026 guide if you're unsure which to take.
 Computer-based tests offer:

 Are IELTS band descriptors publicly available now?